MieszkoGulinski/infrared-camera-orientation-sensing/README.md

 Then, the orientation of the satellite determined by the algorithm can be used to adjust the satellite's orientation using reaction wheels, magnetic torquers, or other means.

+### Algorithm results by axis

+If a camera mounted on the X+ side sees imbalance in the (UL+UR)-(LL+LR) value, it means that the satellite needs to be rotated in the Y axis.
+At the same time, the camera mounted on the X- side should see the same imbalance, but with the opposite sign, and the cameras mounted on the Y+ and Y- sides should see imbalance in the (UL+LR)-(UR+LL) value.

+Similarly, if a camera mounted on the X+ side sees imbalance in the (UL+LR)-(UR+LL) value, it means that the satellite needs to be rotated in the X axis.
+At the same time, the camera mounted on the X- side should see the same imbalance, but with the opposite sign, and the cameras mounted on the Y+ and Y- sides should see imbalance in the (UL+UR)-(LL+LR) value.

+If the camera is mounted on the X+ or X- side, the axis perpendicular to the camera view is the Y axis, and the axis parallel to the camera view is the X axis.

 ### Multiple cameras

-This way, while in principle only one of the cameras is needed to determine and adjust the satellite's orientation, multiple cameras can be used to improve accuracy of the algorithm and robustness against sunlight, noise and cloud cover, and provide redundancy in case of a camera failure.
+While in principle only one of the cameras is needed to determine and adjust the satellite's orientation, multiple cameras can be used to improve accuracy of the algorithm and robustness against sunlight, noise and cloud cover, and provide redundancy in case of a camera failure.

 Direction towards the Sun can be determined using photodiode-based Sun sensors, or by measuring output voltage of the solar panels on each side of the satellite.
 The view from a camera mounted on a side of the satellite facing the Sun should be ignored, as the sunlight would cause the image to be saturated.